Star-shaped acceptability indexes: Value at Risk based acceptability indexes

 Other properties of Definition \ref{def:accept} are also preserved in the chain of implications in Theorem \ref{Thm:main}.
 We now focus on Law Invariance and consistency (Monotonicity) concerning SSD.
-If the space is atom-less, Law invariance is also inherited by Theorem 2.1 in \cite{Mao2020}.
+If the space is atomless, Law invariance is inherited by Theorem 2.1 in \cite{Mao2020}.